MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/java/plan-implementation-content.md

 ## Business context

-The implementation guidance mirrors the cloud journey of a fictional company called Proseware.
+For business context, we follow the cloud journey of a fictional company called Proseware.
 Company leadership at Proseware wants to expand their business into the education technology application market.
 After their initial technical research, they concluded that they can use their existing internal training web application as a starting point.
-They long term plan is to make the web app a customer facing application.
+The long term plan is to make the web app a customer facing application.
 Proseware needs to update the application to handle that increase in user load.

 To reach these long term goals, Proseware calculated that moving the web app to the cloud offered the best return on investment.
 The cloud offered them a way to meet the increased business demand with minimal investments in the existing web app.